arched-dev/flask-scheema/demo/basic/README.md

 Ensure your models derive from a base class that provides a get_session method for database access.
 This setup is crucial for the API's ability to generate accurate schemas and perform database queries.

-For Flask-SQLAlchemy users, the following implementation is recommended:
+For `flask-SQLAlchemy` users, the following implementation is recommended:

 ```python
 from sqlalchemy.orm import DeclarativeBase